Scaling the Next Era of On-Chain Finance: Operational Rigor, Regulatory Alignment, and Secure Custody

-The Battle for the Deposit Franchise: Will Stablecoins or Tokenized Deposits Dictate the Future of Banking?
+The Battle for the Deposit Franchise: Are Stablecoins or Tokenized Deposits the Future?

 As digital money moves from experimentation to execution, traditional financial institutions face a critical strategic decision: pursue a stablecoin strategy, tokenized bank deposits, or attempt both?
 Each path carries profound implications for balance sheets, regulation, payments infrastructure, customer relationships and long-term competitiveness.

-Citi’s Ryan Rugg, Global Head of Digital Assets, Treasury and Trade Solutions, shares her perspective on whether stablecoins or tokenized deposits represent the most viable—and defensible—path forward for TradFi.
+Citi’s Artem Korenyuk, Managing Director, Digital Assets, shares his perspective on whether stablecoins or tokenized deposits represent the most viable—and defensible—path forward for TradFi.
 The conversation will examine where real economic value is being created, how regulators and supervisors are shaping outcomes, and what decisions bank executives must make in the next 12–24 months to remain relevant in a tokenized financial system.
 The discussion will include a dive into:

 - Are stablecoins and tokenized deposits truly alternatives—or stepping stones toward the same end state?